WATCH PRESENTATION

 Speakers: Félix A. Montero-Julian, PhD (Accellix), Aniha Vijay Kumar, MA (Excellos), Chase P. Monckton, PhD (Excellos)

-Description: The Excellos team provides a CDMO perspective for how the Accellix Platform is advantageous across the allogeneic cell therapy development and manufacturing workflow, enabling data-driven decision-making, from starting material sourcing for analytical development and process development through to GMP manufacturing product release:
+Description: The presenters provide a CDMO perspective for how the Accellix Platform is advantageous across allogeneic cell therapy and RUO product manufacturing workflows, enabling data-driven decision-making, from starting material sourcing through to product release:

 Starting Material Screening